AkihisaYamada/natt/README.md

 ```
 ./bin/NaTT.exe [file] [option]...
 ```
 The TRS whose termination should be verified is read from either the specified file or the standard input.
-The format should follow the [WST format](https://www.lri.fr/~marche/tpdb/format.html).
+The TRS format should follow the [XTC format](https://github.com/TermCOMP/TPDB/blob/master/xml/xtc.xsd), for the moment.

 To execute NaTT, an [SMT-LIB 2.0](http://smtlib.org) compliant solver must be installed.
 One can choose one by the following options:
 * `--z3`: [Z3](https://github.com/Z3Prover/z3) version 4.0 or later (default).